-I was always extremely competitive and found himself playing many sports throughout school.
+I was always extremely competitive and found myself playing many sports throughout school.
 Basketball, athletics, cross country, volleyball, and rugby to name a few.

-Rugby was the main focus as a youngster.
+Rugby was my main focus as a youngster.
 Being the national sport of New Zealand, every boy in the country wanted to be the best rugby player.
 It was just our culture.

 I never got this memo and continued to train and compete in the sport all year round.

-My competitive drive, combined with my infamous "Fergus Leg's" lead to me great success in this sport.
+My competitive drive combined with my infamous "Fergus legs" brought me great success in this sport.

-All I knew was that I had to work hard, and push the limits of pain.
-This included many times where I was training in my garage and for my mother to come home and see me crawling around in the garden vomiting after a hard interval session.
+All I knew was that I had to work hard, and push through the limits of pain.
+This included many times where I was training in my garage and my mother would come home and see me crawling around in the garden vomiting after a hard interval session.

 It was all a lot of fun.

-And fun combined with competitiveness drive, with a solid backing of genetics leads people places.
+And fun combined with a competitive drive and a solid backing of lucky genetics leads people places.

-For me - I ended up on the world stage.
-Representing New Zealand at the Crash-B World Indoor Rowing champs in Boston, USA.
+For me, I ended up on the world stage.
+Representing New Zealand at the C.R.A.S.H.-B World Indoor Rowing Championships in Boston, USA.

 With all this success I was having on the indoor rower, I figured I may as well try the real thing.

-Ending high school, I shifted up to Waikato to start my 4 year business degree.
+Ending high school, I shifted up to Waikato, New Zealand to start my four-year business degree.
 A combination of scholarships and a good business school helped with the decision.

 But the icing on the cake was the fact that Waikato was the home of New Zealand rowing.
-With rivers and lakes and gyms a plenty, studying was always going to be a side project compared to my sporting goals.
+With rivers, lakes and gyms aplenty, studying was always going to be a side project compared to my sporting goals.